groggero95/tsca/REPORT.md

 The Montgomery multiplication and exponentiation pseudo-codes (section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption)) are ported instruction by instruction in C with the implementations reported in the files pair [mm.h], [mm.c] and [me.h], [me.c].
 More specifically, refer to the functions `MM_big` and `ME_big`.

-During the implementation, one main flaw was discovered in the Montgomery exponentiation function: calling a Montgomery multiplication multiple times may generate results which doesn't fit in the same number of bits of the operands (i.e. a Montgomery multiplication on 128 bits doesn't necessary produce a result on 128 bits).
+During the implementation, one main flaw was discovered in the original C version of the Montgomery exponentiation function: calling a Montgomery multiplication multiple times may generate results which doesn't fit in the same number of bits of the operands (i.e. a Montgomery multiplication on 128 bits doesn't necessary produce a result on 128 bits).
 This is due to the implementation of the multiplication itself.
 As a countermeasure, since we have the possibility to add, as explained in the section [Data type](#data-type), one additional chunk of data (i.e 8, 16, etc.. bits), every time a `MM_big` or a `ME_big` is referenced, it is forced to work on `INT_SIZE` bits plus 2.
-Those 2 bits are the first taken from the extra data chunk.
-In this way, the critical overflow flaw should be prevented.
+Those 2 bits are the first two taken from the extra data chunk.
+In this way, the critical overflow flaw should be prevented and many pointless operations are avoided, working only with `2` additional bits instead of `INT_SIZE` bits.

 In the acquisition file [helloworld.c] (mentioned and explained later in [Data acquisition](#data-acquisition)), you can find an example of `ME_big` functions which receive, as one of the parameters, `INT_SIZE + 2`.
 As a consequence, also the internal `MM_big` multiplication used to complete the exponentiation receive as number of bits `INT_SIZE + 2`.